milofultz/tinybrainfans/wiki/Programming/C/c.md

 ### Types

 Since C is strongly typed, certain actions that are intuitive in Javascript or Python may not yield the results you wanted.
 For instance, if you have variable `int x` and you try and initialize it with a fractional number, the fractional part will be discarded since `x` stores an `int`.

+Arrays are intialized as normal, but followed by `n` items that should reside in the array: `int numbers[n]`

 ### Variables